royceda/Angular/README.md

 # Angular
-to learn to use angularJS by google
+To learn to use angularJS by google.